 Pennsylvania State Programmatic General Permit-6 (PASPGP-6)

-PASPGP-6 (click to access full permit) Authorizes work in waters of the United States within portions of the state of Pennsylvania for activities that would cause no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
+PASPGP-6 authorizes work in waters of the United States within portions of Pennsylvania that have no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
 This programmatic general permit operates in conjunction with Pennsylvania’s Department of the Environment’s (PADEP) state regulatory program that protects the aquatic environment in a manner equivalent to the Department of the Army regulatory program.
 PASPGP-6 became effective July 1, 2021 and will expire June 30, 2026.

 View the June 25, 2021 public notice regarding the issuance of PASPGP-6.

 Nationwide Permits (NWPs) are general permits issued on a nationwide basis to authorize minor activities with minimal evaluation time.
 NWPs have been established to reduce the regulatory reporting burden for specific activities that have no more than minimal impacts to the aquatic environment.
-Most NWPs have been suspended in Maryland and the Baltimore and Philadelphia District’s area of responsibility within Pennsylvania since the State Programmatic General Permits provide comparable Department of the Army authorization.
+Most NWPs have been suspended in the Baltimore and Philadelphia District’s area of responsibility within Pennsylvania since the PASPGP-6 provides comparable Department of the Army authorization.